Yvonne has been photographing and studying birds for 40+ years. She maintains bird and butterfly gardens in her Louisiana backyard habitat.

-Red-headed Woodpeckers remind many people of "Woody the Woodpecker".
-Actually, Woody was a compilation of a the pileated and red headed woodpeckers, so he is one of a kind.
+Red-headed Woodpeckers remind many people of "Woody the Woodpecker."
+Actually, Woody was a compilation of a pileated and red-headed woodpecker, so he is one of a kind.
 Red-headeds have suffered from nest predation since the introduction of the European Starling.
 The starling competes with these woodpeckers for nesting sites.
 Luckily, we don't have European Starlings in our habitat, so the woodpeckers that nest here, usually are successful.

 Male and female red-headeds are identical.
 The young fledglings have black heads until they molt into their adult plumage.

-The male and female look very much alike, except the male has a red spot on the back of his head.
+The male and female look very much alike, except the males have a red spot on the back of his head.

-Many experts believe that somewhere deep in the unspoiled forest of Louisiana, the Ivory Billed woodpecker still flies.
-Recent sightings have heighten the fervor of the search.
+Many experts believe that somewhere deep in the unspoiled forest of Louisiana, the ivory-billed woodpecker still flies.
+Recent sightings have heightened the fervor of the search.
 Personally, I hope that this beautiful giant still lives and that its unusual tinny call can be heard deep in some old-growth forest.

 © 2011 Yvonne L. B.